PeakIndicators/Getting-Started-On-Azure-ML/Documents/Installing_VS_Code.md

 **Note:** When using an Anaconda distribution, the correct interpreter should have the suffix `('envname':conda)`, for example `Python 3.7.3 64-bit ('envname':conda)`.

 **Note:** If you select an interpreter without a workspace folder open, VS Code sets `python.pythonPath` in your user settings instead, which sets the default interpreter for VS Code in general.
 The user setting makes sure you always have a default interpreter for Python projects.
-The workspace settings lets you override the user setting.
+The workspace settings lets you override the user settings.

 ### Create a Python Hello World source code file
 From the File Explorer toolbar, select the **New File** button on the `hello` folder: